Hong Kong in Revolt: A Conversation with Au Loong-Yu

 We must be aware of another facet of this discussion on ‘foreign forces’, though.
 Western governments, with the United Kingdom and United States at their head, are being recognised as legitimate stakeholders by no one other than the CCP itself, as enshrined in the Basic Law.
 This law lays down in detail that Hong Kong people would be able to keep their own British law, enjoy the right to the British passport, and even allows foreigners to be employed as civil servants, from the lowest to the highest ranks (except for the very top), including foreign judges, and so on and so forth.
 This should have given both the United States and United Kingdom a lot of leverage, at least for the remaining 27 years before the Basic Law expires, unless it is further revised.
 With the Extradition Bill, Beijing did nothing less than break its promise in both the Sino-British Joint Declaration and the Basic Law.
 I never endorsed these two documents.
 Actually, Hong Kong people have always been excluded from negotiations over their fate, but if Beijing wants to decolonise Hong Kong’s colonial legacy, it should replace it with even better protection of human rights, and honour its promise of universal suffrage for the city, not replace it with its own even worse legal system or annihilate the city’s autonomy.
 If the US government is not our real friend, right now Beijing is our real enemy.
 That is what matters.

-IF: In the book, you explain how the youth has played a fundamental role in the mobilisation.
+IF: In the book, you explain how the youth have played a fundamental role in the mobilisation.
 What makes the ‘1997 generation’ so different from those who came before?

 ALY: Now Beijing wants to take full control of Hong Kong’s education to make sure the young would not be influenced by dangerous ideas.
 This is laughable, and actually counterproductive.
 I was a secondary school teacher for nearly 20 years.
 I failed terribly in trying to instil a spirit of rebellion against the colonial education among my students.
 The time simply had not come yet.
 Only with the coming of the ‘1997 generation’ did a significant section of society begin to stir.